Macquarie-MEG-Research/MEMES/create_library/README.md

     mesh = ft_prepare_mesh(cfg,scalp);
     mesh = ft_convert_units(mesh,'mm');

 **Note 1:** You may need to alter the *cfg.scalpthreshold = 0.08* parameter for some subjects.
-Always plot this for quality checking and adjust the threshold as needed.
+Always plot this for quality management and adjust the threshold as needed.

 **Note 2:** You can make the mesh more or less dense by altering the *cfg.numvertices = 10000* parameter.
 However 10,000 seems to work well for MEMES as a balance between and accuracy computational efficiency.